ParallelAgile/CodeBot/codebot-reference/server-events.md

 ## Return a JSON object

-To have more control over what's returned from the API, return a JSON object from the event handler, with the following structure:
+To have more control over the veto response, return a JSON object from the event handler, with the following structure:

 ```JavaScript
 (invoice, loggedInUser) => {